calvinfroedge/auth0-angular/README.md

 * **domain**: The domain you have from your Auth0 account.
 * **clientId**: The identifier for the application you've created.
 This can be found in the settings for your app on Auth0.
-* **sso**: If you have more than one application and you want Single Sign On on your apps, just set this to `true`.
-This will mean that if a user signs in to app 1, when he tries to use app 2, he will be already logged in.
 * **loginUrl**: Set this to the login url **if you're using ngRoute**.
 * **loginState**: Set this to the login state **if you're using ui-router**.